SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/05-SQL-Injection.md

 [slide hideTitle]

-# SQL Injection example.
+# SQL Injection example

 SQL injection is best explained through an example.

-Now let's have one and see where the danger comes.
+Now let us have one and see where the danger comes.

 Our applications are used by people, that is why we are accepting custom data from the users all the time.